 The project, originally called the Marriage Equality Movement Family Story Quilt, was created in 2006 by former MEUSA Parents Community Liaison Maya Scott-Chung as part of her Masters in Public Health/ Community Health Education Thesis at San Francisco State University.
 It was premiered at San Francisco City Hall on National Freedom to Marry Day in February 2007, honoring the historic 2004 Winter of Love and the 40th anniversary of the 1967 U.S. Supreme Court Loving v.
 Virginia decision.

-Marriage Equality USA is working to digitalize the Loving Quilt so that individual panels may be viewed on our website.
+Marriage Equality USA is working to digitalize the Loving Quilt so that individual panels may be viewed here.